 - Parent’s – For Parents (All Welcome)

-These different types of meetings are intended to allow members and visitors to choose the meetings that are most relevant to them.
+These different types of meetings exist to allow members and visitors to choose the meetings that are most relevant to them.

 What Happens at an Al-Anon Meeting?